In this section

 Tull House (formally Shackleton House)

-Head of House: Ms Heerey
+Head of House: Mrs Heerey

-This house is named after Walter Tull, who was both a professional footballer player and a soldier during World War I. Walter had to give up his career as a footballer to help out in the war, but he then became recognised as the first black officer to lead white British soldiers into battle.
+This house is named after Walter Tull, who was both a professional footballer and a soldier during World War I. Walter had to give up his career as a footballer to help out in the war, but he then became recognised as the first black officer to lead white British soldiers into battle.

 Turing House (formally Harvey House)

-Head of House: Mr Steward
+Head of House: VACANCY

 This house is named after Alan Turing, who played a crucial role in cracking intercepted coded messages that enabled the Allies to defeat the Nazis in many crucial engagements, including the Battle of the Atlantic, and in so doing helped win the war.
 Due to laws against homosexuality at the time, he was later arrested and chemically castrated as punishment for his identity.
 He committed suicide through cyanide poisoning in 1954.
 In 2013, he was given a posthumous pardon by the Queen.